nodejs/node/doc/api/events.md

 ## Passing arguments and `this` to listeners

 The `eventEmitter.emit()` method allows an arbitrary set of arguments to be passed to the listener functions.
-It is important to keep in mind that when an ordinary listener function is called, the standard `this` keyword is intentionally set to reference the `EventEmitter` instance to which the listener is attached.
+Keep in mind that when an ordinary listener function is called, the standard `this` keyword is intentionally set to reference the `EventEmitter` instance to which the listener is attached.